Marilynn Smith

 Marilynn Louise Smith (April 13, 1929 – April 9, 2019) was an American professional golfer.
 She was one of the thirteen founders of the LPGA in 1950.
 She won two major championships and 21 LPGA Tour events in all.
 She is a member of the World Golf Hall of Fame.

 Amateur career

 Smith was born in Topeka, Kansas.
 She started playing golf at age 12.
-She was a three-time winner of the Kansas State Amateur from 1946-48.
+She was a three-time winner of the Kansas State Amateur from 1946 to 1948.
 She won the 1949 national individual intercollegiate golf championship while attending the University of Kansas.

 Professional career

 Smith turned pro in 1949 and joined the Spalding staff.
 She was one of the thirteen women who founded the LPGA in 1950.
 She won her first tournament in 1952 at the Fort Wayne Open.
 She would go on to win a total of 21 events on the LPGA Tour, including two major championships, the 1963 and 1964 Titleholders Championships.
 She finished in the top ten on the money list nine times between 1961 and 1972, with her best finishes being fourth places in 1963, 1968 and 1970.
 She was named the LPGA Most Improved Player in 1963.
 She was the LPGA's president from 1958 to 1960.
 She was selected for membership of the World Golf Hall of Fame in the Lifetime Achievement category in June 2006 and was inducted in October 2006.

 While playing at a tournament in Florida, Smith escaped uninjured when a sniper fired several shots at her and Margie Masters.
 The perpetrator was never identified.
 Both Masters and Smith ultimately made the cut.

 In 1973 she became the first woman to work on a men's golf television broadcast.

 She died on April 9, 2019, four days before her 90th birthday, from complications of an infection due to a fall during the week of The Founders Cup in Phoenix.